The Righteous Purpose of God’s Judgment

 I am by no means presenting all the arguments here.
 If this interests you at all, I strongly recommend this book.
 As for me?
 Reading this book filled me with joyful, blessed hope.

 Disclosure: I am an Amazon Affiliate, and will earn a small percentage if you order a book on Amazon after clicking through from my site.

-Disclaimer: I am a professional librarian, but I write the posts for my website and blogs entirely on my own time.
+Disclaimer: I am a professional librarian, but I maintain my website and blogs on my own time.
 The views expressed are solely my own, and in no way represent the official views of my employer or of any committee or group of which I am part.